eiabea/tempea-api/README.md

 5. Create more events in the same manner in order to set different temperatures on different dates/time.
 Keep in mind, that all days should be covered by a specific event, otherwise tempea will fallback to the MIN_TEMP for this period.

-6. Open up the _docker-compose.yml_ file and change the environment section of the tempea service according to your needs/setup
+6. Open up the _tempea.env_ file and change the values according to your needs/setup

 ### Start